Alexmhack/web_automation/README.md

 # Checking
 Unzip the test template folder and git bash in it.
 Enter live-server in git bash, you should see the welcome page

+# BrandFlow
+On the /app/containers page click on Create new containers.

+Next we have to select our protocol http or https and domain for our website.

+Because we have setup our website in local environment we will select http and locahost/ as domain then click 'save'.
+To activate our container we need to click on the power button(small button in the end).

+copy brandflow script from /app/brandflow-script and paste the script in head section between the comments.